andrasq/node-docs/bson-to-json.md

 - functions, symbols, binary data, code with scope and timestamps are not handled
 - both property names and value strings are properly json-encoded

-The implementation was was made even easier by
+The implementation was made even easier by

 - utf8 byte sequences are valid JSON
 - BSON strings are saved as utf8 byte tuples (but BSON does not \u-escape the